drufball/yosai/_drafts/actualization.md

 <br />
 <br />

 Moto awoke in the infirmary.
 Unsure which part of him hurt worse.
 One of his legs was splinted.
-His arms and temple were wrapped tightly tightly in bandages.
+His arms and temple were wrapped tightly in bandages.

 He looked at the room around him and saw Fumi lying in the bed next to him.
 She looked better than he did, though one arm was in a sling.
 When she noticed him looking at her, Fumi grabbed the curtain between them with her good arm and drew it between them violently.